 Download our checking your assessment access arrangements document for an in-depth guide on assessment access arrangements.

-If you have not signed up with Disability Services and sent sufficient evidence by the published deadline, you will not have arrangements in place for the upcoming set of assessments, but they will be in place for all future assessments.
+If you have not signed up with Disability Services and sent sufficient evidence by the published deadline, you will not have arrangements in place for the upcoming set of assessments.
+However, they will be in place for all future assessments.
 For example, if you miss the October deadline, you will not have arrangements in place for the January assessments, but you will for the May/June assessments.

-We advise you to check your school's individual mitigating circumstances policy, including deadlines for each semester and where to submit the claim.
+Please check your School's individual mitigating circumstances policy, including deadlines for each semester and where to submit the claim.

-Temporary assessment access arrangements due to illness and disability or other reasons
+Temporary assessment arrangements due to short-term illness or temporary disability

-If you need temporary modified assessment access arrangements to be made for you due to illness or disability or another reason, you'll need to submit a request to your parent department with up to date medical evidence (a medical note dated within four weeks before the start of the assessment period).
+If you require temporary assessment arrangements due to a short-term illness or disability, you should submit a request to your School with a medical note dated within four weeks before the start of the assessment period.

-You'll receive an email from the Assessment & Progress Team once your assessment access arrangements have been made.
+You will receive an email from the Assessment & Progress Team once your assessment arrangements have been made.

 Please contact the Assessment & Progress Team via email@example.com with any queries about your confirmed assessment arrangements.

 Make sure to include your student ID number and the module code of your assessment in the email.